 The outcome led to over 10 bespoke lighting themes; many of which are reflective of Japan’s seasons and natural landscapes.
 In addition to UX-focused scenarios for welcome, taxi, take-off, mealtimes, sleep, wake-up and relaxation.
 In March and April, during the cherry blossom season, the cabin lights up in the Sakura theme, using delicate pinks and Spring greens to evoke the feel of the annually celebrated Japanese holiday.

-Matt Round, tangerine’s Chief Creative Officer says: “By implementing tangerine’s design strategy of ‘Infused Essence’ to the retrofit of JAL’s B777, the outcome is refreshing, bold and introduces a cohesive customer experience across JAL’s entire domestic and international fleets.”
+Matt Round, tangerine’s Chief Creative Officer says: “By implementing tangerine’s design strategy of ‘Infused Essence’ to JAL’s B777s, the outcome is refreshing, bold and introduces a cohesive customer experience across JAL’s entire domestic and international fleets.”